computationalgeography/lue/document/luepy/case_study/raster.rst

 time domain
 -----------
 A raster's location and cell values don't change through time, so the time domain is marked as omnipresent.
+See the case of a :ref:`raster stack <raster_stack>` for information about storing rasters whose values do change through time.

 space domain
 ------------
-A raster's location is modelled by a 2D space box (an extent).
+A raster's location is modelled by a 2D space box.
+This is an extent, defining the part of the space domain within which the raster's values are defined.

 property